Good morning, here are five things to know today.

 Weather: Heavy rain is possible today with highs expected around 80 degrees, according to the National Weather Service.
 If rain does hit Medford, it could bring flash flooding.

-Reports: Correction Officer in Crash Shot Himself: The Middlesex County deputy sheriff who was found dead after an early-morning, single-car crash in Billerica Wednesday died from a self-inflicted gunshot to the head, according to the Lowell Sun.
+: The Middlesex County deputy sheriff after an early-morning, single-car crash in Billerica Wednesday died from a self-inflicted gunshot to the head, according to the Lowell Sun.
 The Middlesex County Sheriff’s office has identified the deputy as Edward “Teddy” Dillon III, 27, of Lowell, but has not commented on his cause of death.
 The Middlesex County District Attorney’s office has only said that his death was not suspicious and no charges are being filed, according to the Sun report.